asnaik1610/rust-learning/README.md

-# Rust Core Concepts 🚀
+# Learning Rust 🚀

-This repository contains Rust programming language core concepts explained with simple code examples and comments.
-The goal is to build a solid foundation in Rust while maintaining clear, educational notes.
+This repository is my Rust learning space, where I practice core concepts using simple code examples with explanatory comments.
+The aim is to gradually build a strong foundation in Rust while keeping the notes clear, concise, and beginner-friendly.

+## 🦀 Why Rust?

+Rust is known for:
+- ⚡ **Performance** → as fast as C/C++, with zero-cost abstractions
+- 🔒 **Reliability** → memory safety and fearless concurrency guaranteed at compile time
+- 🛠️ **Productivity** → great tooling (Cargo, rustfmt, Clippy) and friendly compiler errors

 ## 📂 Structure
 - `variables/` → Basics of variables, mutability, shadowing